*Updated January 29, 2020

 The added benefit, of course, is that scholarship sponsors are helping students (and their families) in the process.

 And students need all the help they can get today.
-Student debt in the United States is higher than ever, having hit nearly $1.6 trillion in the first quarter of 2019.
-More than 44 million students borrow to pay for their college education, with students in the Class of 2017 graduating with an average student loan debt of $28,650, according to Forbes.
+Student debt in the United States is higher than ever, having hit $1.6 trillion in 2019.
+About 44 million Americans have student loan debt, with the average undergrad borrowing about $30,000.

 Scholarships thus create a win-win situation for both sponsors and students.